 Take a look at the course syllabus for more details on the

-IHI Open School course: Leadership and Organizing for Change.
+IHI Open School courses: Leadership and Organizing for Change.
 The syllabus includes a timeline overview of the curriculum, a summary of the learning goals, and information on the course's expert faculty.

 Who should take the course?